Azure/azure-powershell/src/RecoveryServices/RecoveryServices/help/Get-AzRecoveryServicesBackupJobDetail.md

 ### -JobId

 Specifies the ID of a Backup job.
-The ID is the JobId property of an **Microsoft.Azure.Commands.RecoveryServices.Backup.Cmdlets.Models.JobBase** object.
+The ID is the JobId property of a **Microsoft.Azure.Commands.RecoveryServices.Backup.Cmdlets.Models.JobBase** object.

 ```yaml
 Type: System.String